Application and quantum properties of superpositions of oppositely squeezed states: Introduction

 This paper is organized as follows.
-Section~\ref{section-how-to-generate-superpositions} provides an ideal scheme for generation of the superpositions of oppositely squeezed as well as an approximate scheme without Kerr nonlinearity.
+Section~\ref{section-how-to-generate-superpositions-ideal} provides an ideal scheme for generation of the superpositions of oppositely squeezed states.
+In Sec.~\ref{section-application-single-photon-source}, we show a method for implementing a heralded single-photon source using the superpositions.
 In Sec.~\ref{section-Wigner-function}, we numerically compute Wigner function.
 Section~\ref{section-entanglement} evaluates entanglement of two-mode states generated from $|r;\pm\rangle$.
+Section~\ref{section-approximate-generation} provides an approximate scheme for generating the superpositions without Kerr nonlinearity.
 Section~\ref{section-conclusion} provides conclusion.